MaRDI4NFDI/mardiKG_paper2code_linker/README.md

 1. Downloads the latest PapersWithCode JSON dump
 2. Searches for the corresponding arXiv entries in the MaRDI KG
-3. Updates mathcing MaRDI KG items with the companion code repository information
+3. Updates matching MaRDI KG items with the companion code repository information

 ---